riobard/bash-powerline/README.md

     source ~/.bash-powerline.sh

+You need a terminal capable of displaying at least 16 colors.
+By default, this is not the case in Ubuntu and Mint.
+Therefore add this to your `.bashrc`:

+  | export TERM=xterm-256color

 For best result, use [Solarized colorscheme](https://github.com/altercation/solarized) for your terminal emulator.
 Or hack your own colorscheme by modifying the script.
 It's really